Raja Perempuan Zainab II

-Born on 7 August 1917 in Kota Bharu, Kelantan, she was the consort of Sultan Yahya Petra and the mother of the 28th Sultan of Kelantan, HRH Sultan Ismail Petra.
+Born on 7 August 1917 in Kota Bharu, Kelantan, she was the consort of the 27th Sultan of Kelantan, Sultan Yahya Petra and the mother of the 28th Sultan of Kelantan, Sultan Ismail Petra.

-Marriage and Becoming Queen
+Marriage and queenship

-Tengku Zainab, daughter of Almarhum Tengku Sri Utama Raja Tengku Muhammad Petra and Almarhumah Tengku Maharani Putri Tengku Kembang Petri, married Sultan Yahya Petra ibni Almarhum Sultan Ibrahim Petra of Kelantan on 4 June 1939, who at the time held the title of Tengku Temenggong.
+Tengku Zainab, daughter of Almarhum Tengku Mohamed Petra, the Tengku Sri Utama Raja and Almarhumah Tengku Kembang Petri, the Tengku Maharani Putri, married Sultan Yahya Petra ibni Almarhum Sultan Ibrahim Petra of Kelantan on 4 June 1939, who at the time held the title as Tengku Temenggong of Kelantan.
+She was then conferred the title Tengku Puan Temenggong of Kelantan.

-She was given the title Tengku Ampuan Mahkota (conferred on the consort of the Crown Prince) by Sultan Ibrahim on 9 August 1956.
+She was given the title Tengku Ampuan Mahkota (Crown Princess) of Kelantan by Sultan Ibrahim on 9 August 1956 when her husband was proclaimed as the Tengku Mahkota (Crown Prince) of Kelantan.
 On the same day she was conferred the S.P.M.K.
 Order.

-In 1960, Sultan Yahya became Sultan and his wife was proclaimed Raja Perempuan or Queen.
-She took the title of “Raja Perempuan Zainab II” as her stepmother-in-law was also known as Raja Perempuan Zainab.
-Tengku Zainab was conferred the Darjah Kerabat (D.K. – Royal Family Order) on the first anniversary of Sultan Yahya Petra’s installation.
+In 1960, her husband Sultan Yahya Petra became the Sultan of Kelantan and as his wife she was proclaimed the title of Raja Perempuan (Queen consort) of Kelantan.
+Tengku Zainab was conferred the Darjah Kerabat (D.K. – Royal Family Order) on the first anniversary of Sultan Yahya Petra's installation.

-She served as Raja Permaisuri Agong of Malaysia during her husband's reign as Yang di-Pertuan Agong from 1975 to 1979.
+She served as Raja Permaisuri Agong of Malaysia during her husband's reign as the Yang di-Pertuan Agong from 1975 to 1979.

 On his death on 29 March 1979, she returned to Kelantan where she guided her only son, Sultan Ismail Petra, in the performance of his duties.

+Tengku Zainab was conferred the title "Yang Maha Mulia Raja Perempuan Zainab II" by her son, His Royal Highness Sultan Ismail Petra, after he was proclaimed as the Sultan of Kelantan in 1979, succeeding the late Sultan Yahya Petra.
+She took the regnal name of “Raja Perempuan Zainab II” as her stepmother-in-law was also known as Raja Perempuan Zainab I.

-Duties and Interests
+Duties and interests

 Tengku Zainab accompanied Sultan Yahya Petra on his official visits to several countries which gave her the opportunity to fulfill her responsibility as the Raja Perempuan and the Raja Permaisuri Agong.

 Tengku Zainab was a kind person who loved doing charity work.
-She was once the president of various social organisations such as the Girl Guides of Kelantan and the Women’s Institution.
+She was once the president of various social organisations such as the Girl Guides of Kelantan and the Women's Institution.

 Tengku Zainab gave special attention to ‘house-keeping’ such as decorating the palace and preparing food for the royal family.
 She also loved doing handicraft, collecting antiques and gardening.